codingforeveryone/READMEs/README.md

 This is a place for creating and using tutorials.
 The idea is to create a short tutorial on a topic of your choice as a way to consolidate your own learning and to help others.

+A [summary](SUMMARY.md) of all existing READMEs and the structure of topics can be found [here](SUMMARY.md).
+Please make sure that your new tutorial fits well into the structure and is not already covered somewhere else.

 We recommend that you create a pull request for your tutorial and put a request on Gitter for it to be reviewed and merged into the *master* branch.

 ## Checklist for creating READMEs